 I know many diabetic patients who refuse to take sugar in tea but have 4 “healthy” biscuits.
 This actually provides 3 times more sugar and 5 times more calorie at the end of their tea course.
 Surprised?
 Follow the table above and do the math.
 By the way are you one of them?

 If you can’t control your sugar craving, take a tsp of sugar in tea but avoid biscuits at all costs.

-Once habituated taking tea with a tsp of sugar without any biscuits, reduce the sugar to a half teaspoon.
+Once habituated to take tea with a tsp of sugar without any biscuits, reduce the sugar to a half teaspoon.
 It won’t hurt you, trust me.
 But yes, you can’t end up having 5 -8 cups of tea/coffee a day.
 Limit it to 2 times only.

-Are you trying to bring back sweetness with artificial sweetener?
+Are you trying to bring back sweetness with artificial sweeteners?
 If yes, then you must read this carefully.

-Artificial sweeteners are chemicals that provide no or, nominal calorie but 400-700 times sweeter than sugar.
+Artificial sweeteners are chemicals that provide no or, nominal calories but are 400-700 times sweeter than sugar.
 It has become a savior for many diabetic patients.